 How do I store these Banana Muffins?

-I store these at room temperature for up to 5 to 7 days.
+I store these at room temperature for up to 5-7 days.
 You can also freeze these muffins without any issues.
-Freeze for up to three months for best quality.
+Freeze for up to 3 months for best quality.

 New to Baking?

 Get used to baking with our (FREE) handy dandy printable with all the kitchen measurements and conversions needed to be a pro.